the-byte-sized/the-byte-sized.github.io/_posts/2024-10-20-some-useful-tips-and-tricks-about-form-validation-in-javascript.md

 layout: post
 title: "Some Useful Tips And Tricks About Form Validation in JavaScript"
 tags: tutorial webdev javascript
-image: /img/posts/yup.png
+image: /img/posts/zod.png
 typewriter-delay: 20
 ---

 As time goes by, sooner or later, every developer has been tasked with building a form. 🛠️

 Well, as far as I'm concerned, that's not one of the funniest things to do. 😅

-But it turns out that even the simpler of websites out there is going to need at least a basic contact form. 🤷‍♂️
+But it turns out that even the simplest of websites out there is going to need at least a basic contact form. 🤷‍♂️

 And, sometimes, there are cases where you are building a really complex and big application with forms everywhere. 🤓